Dump Truck Accident Lawyer

 Dump Truck Accidents Statistics

-According to the US Department of Transportation, in 2017, there were 380 fatalities and 5,621 injuries involved in 8,288 dump truck accidents.
-Data from the Department of Labor identified severe accidents with injuries and death involving dump trucks and commercial vehicles in 2019 and 2020.
+According to the US Department of Transportation, in 2017, there were 380 fatalities and 5,621 injuries involved in 8,288 dump truck crashes.
+In addition, data from the Department of Labor identified severe catastrophic events involving injury and death involving dump trucks and commercial vehicles in 2019 and 2020.

-Some of these dump truck and garbage truck accidents include:
+Some of these dump and garbage truck accidents include:

-- March 8, 2020 – A commercial construction company employee operating a 30-ton dump truck hauling a full load was ejected from the cab and run over by the vehicle.
+- March 8, 2020– A construction company employee operating a 30-ton dump truck hauling material was ejected from the cab and run over by the vehicle.
 The victim suffered physical trauma and massive blood loss, leading to his death.

-- August 15, 2019 – A dump truck driver hauling a load of sand lost control of the vehicle, causing it to slide off the road and roll down the hill.
-The accident caused the victim's death after he suffered blunt force trauma to the head.
+- August 15, 2019– A truck driver hauling gravel lost control of the dump truck as it slid off the road and rolled down the hill.
+The accident caused the victim's death after the hit led to blunt force trauma to the head.

-- June 27, 2019 – A construction restoration company owner lost his life at the job site after a trailer dumping debris leaked oil from the hydraulic lines, causing the trailer to fall and kill a man from crushing injuries.
+- June 27, 2019 – A construction restoration company owner lost his life at the job site after a trailer dumping debris leaked oil from the hydraulic lines, causing the trailer to fall and kill a man who suffered serious crushing injuries.

-- January 15, 2021 – A 36-year-old Portage County, Wisconsin woman died at a dump truck crash scene when the trucker crossed the highway's centerline striking the victim's vehicle.
+- January 15, 2021– A 36-year-old Portage County, Wisconsin woman died at a dump truck crash scene when the trucker crossed the highway's centerline striking the victim's passenger car.
 The trucker who lost control did not suffer injuries in the collision.

-- December 14, 2020 – Three children died when a dump truck in Lancaster County collided with a horse and buggy along a Rural Rd. in Little Britton Township.
+- December 14, 2020– Three children died when a dump truck in Lancaster County collided with a horse and buggy along a Rural Rd. in Little Britton Township.
 The accident involved a tri-axle commercial vehicle that struck the horse and buggy on the passenger side, killing three passengers.
 Others were transported to the hospital.
-The truck driver was not injured.
+The dump truck driver was not injured.

 Hire a Dump Truck Accident Injury Lawyer

 The damage experienced by a victim involved in a dump truck accident can be life-altering.
-The commercial truck accident injury attorneys at Rosenfeld Injury Lawyers, LLC, fight for our clients to deliver justice to hold the trucker accountable for their failure to create a safe environment on the highway.
+The truck accident attorneys at Rosenfeld Injury Lawyers, LLC, fight for our clients to deliver justice to hold the trucker accountable for their failure to create a safe environment on the highway.

 Our law firm has obtained millions of dollars for our clients through substantial settlements and jury trial verdicts.
 Call us today at (888) 424-5757 to schedule a free case evaluation.
 Please speak with our dump truck accident attorneys to discuss your claim's merits.

 Your dump truck accident attorney will accept your accident case on a contingency fee basis.
-This agreement ensures that you pay us only after we have successfully resolved your case.
+This agreement ensures that you pay us only after we have successfully resolved your legal matter.